 The WCW Viagra-on-a-pole match

-Along with WCW's complete mismanagement—which included David Arquette winning their World Championship, a Viagra-on-a-pole match, and tolerating a backstage climate of pointless politicking and aging superstars—this pushed WWE so far ahead that, in 2001, Turner tapped out and sold WCW to McMahon for almost nothing.
+Along with WCW's complete mismanagement – which included actor David Arquette winning their World Championship, a Viagra-on-a-pole match and tolerating a backstage climate of pointless politicking and ageing superstars – this pushed WWE so far ahead that, in 2001, Turner tapped out and sold WCW to McMahon for almost nothing.

 It had taken him 20 years, but at last Vince was the only dog in town.